 Capital adequacy regulations are a framework aimed at securing the soundness of financial institutions through enhancement of capital.
 This framework has three components: namely, minimum capital requirements, self-assessment and supervisory reviews, and market discipline enhanced through information disclosure.

-To maintain sufficient capital for the Resona Group, in line with the framework, Resona Holdings has established the “Basic Policy for Group Capital Management,” and all Resona Group banks have also established their own basic policies for capital management.
-These policies set forth (1) taking actions for maintaining a sufficient level of capital, (2) taking actions for the proper capital assessment, and (3) taking initiatives for the accurate calculation of the capital adequacy ratio.
+To maintain sufficient capital for the Resona Group, in line with the framework, Resona Holdings has established the “Basic Policy for Group Capital Management,”.
+This policy sets forth (1) taking actions for maintaining a sufficient level of capital, (2) taking actions for the proper capital assessment, and (3) taking initiatives for the accurate calculation of the capital adequacy ratio.
 The Group is also moving forward with initiatives to enhance the level of risk management.

 In calculating the capital adequacy ratio, we adopt the methods shown in the box below and the figures are calculated accurately.